openjdk-mobile/ios-tools/docs/helloworld.md

 This will result in a directory named `OpenJDK.xcframework`, which is the framework that will be included in Xcode and directory `java.base` that will be needed in one of the next steps.

-You can skip the build section and now proceed with `Add framework`.
+You can skip the build section and now proceed with [Add framework](#add-framework).

 ### Build